speedy4all/AfterburnerControl/AfterburnerControl/README.md

 ### Message Format

-Settings are sent as JSON objects:
+Settings are sent as complete JSON objects (no partial updates):

 ```json
 {